fieldtrip/website/tutorial/continuous.md

 tags: tutorial preprocessing continuous eeg raw brainvision memory EEG-language
 ---

+# Table of contents
+{:.no_toc}

+* this is a markdown unordered list which will be replaced with the ToC, excluding the "Contents header" from above {:toc}

 # Preprocessing - Reading continuous EEG data

 ## Introduction

 A convenient use of the **[ft_preprocessing](/reference/ft_preprocessing)** is to read the continuous data fully in memory.
 This is feasible if your data set is relatively small and if your computer has enough memory to hold all data in memory at once.

 ## Background

 Using this approach, you can read all data from the file into memory, apply filters, and subsequently cut the data into interesting segments.

 ## Procedure